Kode-Monkey/Kode-Monkey.github.io/_posts/2018-6-21-CompleteWordPressSEOPluginMastery.md

 <h3>The Broken Link Winner</h3>

 <p>Only one candidate, and only one winner.
-Use this plugin, it will save your customers and prospects a lot of headache, and it will help optimize your overall SEO.<p>
+Use this plugin, it will save your customers and prospects a lot of headache, and it will help optimize your overall SEO.</p>

 <h2>4.
 Speed Plugins</h2>